amirvhd/simplx_ood/README.md

 ### Approximation quality

-You can run the following code to get results for precision fo corpus decomposition for trained model from previous step.
+You can run the following code to get results for precision of corpus decomposition for trained model from previous step.

 ```python
 python main.py -experiment approximation_quality